jblayter/SDM-Playbook/team-enablement/1-on-1-template.md

 - Are there any conflicts or tensions I should be aware of?

 ### Long-Term Alignment
-- Do you feel connected to the company’s mission and goals?
+- Do you feel connected to the company's mission and goals?
 - Can you see how your work contributes to business outcomes?
-- If you could shape the team’s direction for the next 6 months, what would you change?
+- If you could shape the team's direction for the next 6 months, what would you change?
 - Where do you see yourself in 2–3 years, and how can I help you move toward that?